tmu61/avi/README.md

 # Installation
 1. Clone this repository
-2. Put all files into a directory which is in your PATH (e.g. $HOME/bin
+2. Put all files into a directory which is in your PATH (e.g. $HOME/bin).
+README.md is not needed

 # Usage
 1. Set the environment variable REST_ENDPOINT to the FQDN of you AVI controller (virtual IP)